-After a few months this winter in the cold back corner of your garage or shed, your lawn mower needs a little TLC to wake up from hibernation before use this spring.
-If the mower was stored properly during the winter, it should be fine after sitting stagnant for a long period of time.
-However, there are still some tasks you need to do to ensure it’s in running condition.
-Consider these tips to help tune up your mower as you pull it out of storage to get it ready for full use this spring.
+If your mower was stored properly during the winter, then it should be fine after sitting stagnant for a long period of time.
+However, there are still some tasks you need to do to help ensure it’s in running condition.
+Consider the following tips to help tune up your mower as you bring it out of storage to get it ready for full use this spring.

 It’s important to have your mower’s blades sharpened or replaced at least once a year, and springtime is a good time to do this step, in advance of mowing season.
 Additionally, a dull mower blade can shred the tips of grass, which can weaken blades and turn grass brown.
 To sharpen lawn mower blades, use a file or grinding wheel and follow the original angle of the blade and grind.
 Grind each cutting edge equally to keep blades balanced.
-Always remember to read your owner's manual for proper instructions, and remove the blade from the mower before sharpening.
+Always remember to read the operator’s manual for proper instructions and remove the blade from the mower before sharpening.
 If the blades are bent, then you will need to replace them.
 You should also watch for impact or wear on blade surfaces and cutting edges; replace blades if these conditions are found.